GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 Check redefining CRS.
 :::

-## Coordinate systems: What coordinate system should my dataset be in?
+## Coordinate systems: What coordinate system should my dataset be in? <a id="coordinate-systems-what-coordinate-system-should-my-dataset-be-in"></a>

 A data point's attributes give context to where on the earth it is located.
 Most GIS software will display the minimum and maximum coordinates in the layer's properties as "extent" or "bounding box".